 Wine: Barolo del Comune di Barolo 2011.

-The Brasato was so tender it melted in your mouth. and obviously perfectly paired with the Barolo Commune di Barolo 2011,
+The Brasato was so tender it melted in your mouth.
+It paired perfectly with the Barolo Commune di Barolo 2011.

 Which is your favorite?
 Of course I ate them all.